ksnyder-mtm/ai-prompt-trainer-nonprofits/README.md

 ## 📚 The 2-Level Journey

+### Level 1: Basic Prompts
-1. **Basic Prompts**: Simple, conversational requests for quick results
+- Simple, conversational requests
+- Quick to write but variable results
+- Good for brainstorming and initial ideas

+### Level 2: Structured Prompts
-2. **Structured Prompts**: Framework-based prompts using CRAFT or PCTF for consistent, professional outputs
+- Framework-based prompts using CRAFT or PCTF
+- Consistent, professional outputs
+- Ideal for repeatable processes and team sharing

 ### Framework Options for Structured Prompts